-If you're only after very basic functions, you may find a free VPN that suits your needs, but if you're after in-depth features or streaming support, a more premium product may be necessary.
+If you're only after very basic functions, you may find a free VPN for Chrome that suits your needs, but if you're after in-depth features or streaming support, a more premium product will be necessary.

 To help you decide, we've put together this list of the five best Chrome VPNs available today.
 Topping the list is ExpressVPN – it's easy to use, swift and powerful, and offers a powerful Chrome VPN extension alongside its top-rated desktop VPN client.
 There are other options that are worth exploring, though, so read on to find the five best VPNs for Chrome available today.

 1. ExpressVPN – the most powerful Chrome VPN